- What should I bring?

 - How long do sessions last?

-Scheduled appointments in A61 Humanities and Powell 228 last 50 minutes.
+Scheduled appointments in A61 Kaplan (formerly Humanities), the Social Science Satellite (in Powell 238) and Powell 238 Evening location last 50 minutes.
 Scheduled appointments in Rieber 115 last 25 and 50 minutes.
 Walk-in sessions usually last about 30 minutes.

 - How do walk-in sessions work?